efigart/efigart.github.io/projects/project.md

 ## Links

-Here is a link to the [githib.io](https://project-janus-3.github.io/project-janus.github.io/) site.\n Here is a link to the [deployed web application](https://project-janus.vercel.app) on vercel.
+Here is a link to the [githib.io](https://project-janus-3.github.io/project-janus.github.io/) site.

+Here is a link to the [deployed web application](https://project-janus.vercel.app) on vercel.